Minneapolis School of Anesthesia

 An average nurse anesthetist salary in Minnesota

-Minnesota CRNA salaries are slightly higher than the national average and range from $160k-180k.
+Minnesota CRNA salaries are slightly higher than the national average with an annual mean wage of $180,430.

 You’ll have no school between Christmas and New Year’s Day each year.
 Holidays include New Year’s Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Eve, and Christmas Day.